-The Master of Arts in Religion (31 graduate semester hours) provides a strong academic foundation in biblical studies, Christian history, and theology.
+The Master of Arts in Religion (34 graduate semester hours) at Community of Christ Seminary is designed for bi-vocational ministers who want to deepen their understanding of faith and ministry and transform community, as well as for professional ministers preparing to lead others in discipleship and mission.
+It builds a strong foundation of formation in Christian scripture, tradition and mission and offers three concentrations for focused development: Christian Theology, Spiritual Leadership, Peace and Justice.
+This degree provides a strong academic foundation in biblical studies, Christian history, and theology, leadership, peace, and justice.
 These subjects offer essential preparation for Christian ministry and/or doctoral study in religion.